top of page

 CRAG3088.jpg

-The Salish Sea, encompassing parts of the U.S. and Canada, is a well-known habitat for killer whales.
+The Salish Sea, encompassing parts of the U.S. and Canada, is a well-known habitat for orcas.
 Various pods of resident, transient, and offshore orcas frequent these waters, often visible from shore or tour boats.
 The area's diverse marine life provides an ample food source, contributing to regular sightings of these magnificent creatures, making the Salish Sea a beloved destination for whale watchers and marine enthusiasts.

 dalls porpoise.jpg